ArCiGo/YoloGroupDemo/README.md

 <div style="position: relative; padding-bottom: 64.98194945848375%; height: 0;"><iframe src="https://www.loom.com/embed/5a0de7fbef0c484cb40ed7650991d872" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>
 <br>

-6. Replace the `baseUrl` value, located in the `cypress.config.ts` file (at root level) with the URL of the mock server.
+6. Replace the `baseUrl` value, located in the `cypress.config.ts` file (at root level of the project) with the URL of the mock server.
 Perform the same action for the `target` value located in the `performance.yml` file (`performanceTests` folder) with the URL of the mock server.

 ## Running the tests ⚡
 ```bash